Covid Guidance on International Travel

 The latest advice and guidance from the UK Government and devolved administrations is that all non-essential international travel to Red List countries should be avoided, based on the traffic light system currently adopted for international travel.

-Travel to Green and Amber List countries is permitted, though a country’s classification can change at short notice.
+Travel to other countries is permitted, though a country’s classification can change at short notice.
 As such, you are advised to keep yourself abreast of the developing situation and the following rules set out in regard to international travel.
-It should also be noted that different nations within the UK may have different Red, Amber and Green lists.
+It should also be noted that different nations within the UK may have different travel restrictions and entry restrictions following travel.

 - Rules for foreign travel to and from Wales: coronavirus (COVID-19)